Another Chance (Roger Sanchez song): Critical reception

 Michael Jørgensen of Radio Silkeborg in Denmark said of the song, "It's a great track, maybe not the most intelligent words, but the sound is very catchy.
 Once you've heard it, you can't get it out of your head!"
+In 2025, Classic Pop magazine ranked "Another Chance" number five in their list of "Top 20 No.1s That Owed a Debt to the 80s".

 Music video

-The music video, written and directed by Philippe Andre, is a short film with constant background noise and live dialogue playing over the track.
-Set in the dark hours in New York, the short film tracks the story of a young woman (Kelly Hutchinson) looking for love in the big city.
+The music video for "Another Chance", written and directed by Philippe Andre, is a short film with constant background noise and live dialogue playing over the track.
+Set at night in New York City, the short film tracks the story of a young woman (Kelly Hutchinson) looking for love.
 She struggles around the streets, carrying a huge red plastic heart.
 She attempts to make conversation with a number of passing strangers.
-Her big heart is thrown back in her face, as all those that pass her by respond with an odd glare.
-Then, the accumulation of all the rejection makes her heart shrink down to a tiny size.
+Her big heart is met with odd glares by those that pass her by.
+Then, the accumulation of all the rejection makes her heart shrink down to a small size.
 A handsome man (Joshua Dov) then approaches her to ask her out for coffee, and in the following shot her heart is shown to have grown back to its original size.
-Philippe Andre ended up with a video that was a minute and a half longer than the track, due to the inclusion of a long dialogue-only scene in the middle.
+However, the next morning, the man sees the woman with her plastic heart restored to its original big size and walks away.
+The woman then continues her search for love.
+Andre ended up with a video that was a minute and a half longer than the track, due to the inclusion of a long dialogue-only scene in the middle.
 The film was shot over two nights in New York City.
 The original footage was shot on 16 mm film.

 The music video received a 20-year anniversary remastered re-release in association with Ministry of Sound in July 2021, coinciding with Sanchez's "Another Chance to Dance" tour.
 A special edition, collector's vinyl picture-disc was also released for the anniversary.